The Best Tips and Tricks for Shopping a Flea Market

 Since I am a regular, I am very familiar with most of the returning vendors there.
 I know who is negotiable and who isn’t.
 This helps so much when I am looking for a particular item because I know who sells what.

-Some weeks are a complete hit or miss, so if you go frequently you will find what you are looking for.
+Some weeks are a complete hit, and others a total miss.
+So if you go frequently you will find what you are looking for.

 Keep an Open Mind